KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

 Step 2: The Game Scene, The Grid, Game constants
 ------------------------------------------------

-For this second step our goal is to draw the grid of Tic-Tac-Toe.
+For this second step, our goal is to draw the grid of Tic-Tac-Toe.

 The grid will look like this: